greg-raven/Uncommon-Sense/_posts/2023-05-01-care-more-for-truth.md

 ---
-title: 'Care more for truth'
+title: "Care more for truth"
 layout: post
 categories:
 - truth